 IN WITNESS WHEREOF, the parties have executed this Agreement on the day and year first hereinabove written.

-H. Razon
+Witnessed by: NEWTEK BUSINESS SERVICES, INC.

-H. Razon
+/ s/ H. Razon Ву:

-By:
+Witnessed by:

-/s/ Barry Sloane Barry Sloane
+/ s/ H. Razon By:/s/ Barry Sloane Barry Sloane

-/s/ Craig J. Brunet

-By:

 Employment Agreement with Craig J. Brunet